-Here are all the facts and statistics you need to know about the Red Bull Ring ahead of the 2021 Styrian and Austrian Grands Prix!
+The Red Bull Ring returned as host of the Austrian Grand Prix in 2014.
+Here are all the facts and statistics you need to know about the circuit ahead of the Austrian Grand Prix!

-Since 1970, there have been 33 Formula 1 races held at the track now known as the Red Bull Ring.
-There have been 32 Austrian Grands Prix held here, in addition to the 2020 Styrian Grand Prix.
-During those 33 races, 23 different drivers have taken a victory at the circuit.
+Since 1970, there have been 35 Formula 1 races held at the track now known as the Red Bull Ring.
+There have been 33 Austrian Grands Prix held here, in addition to the 2020 and 2021 Styrian Grands Prix.
+During those 35 races, 23 different drivers have taken a victory at the circuit.

-Alain Prost has the most wins here with three, while McLaren and Mercedes are the teams with the most victories at the track with six apiece.
-British drivers have recorded more wins here than any other nation.
 Ford and Mercedes-powered cars are tied for the most victories at this circuit, with nine each.
-The last win by a Ford engine at this track was in 1982, while Mercedes have powered six of the last eight victories at the track.
+The last win by a Ford engine at this track was in 1982, while Mercedes have powered six of the last ten victories at the track.

 Alain Prost, Michael Schumacher, Nico Rosberg and Max Verstappen are the only drivers to have taken back-to-back victories at the Austrian Grand Prix.
 No driver has taken more than two consecutive wins at the circuit.